Health First Colorado Primary Care Providers--We Need You in the ACC!

 How are PCMPs reimbursed?

 The ACC is currently a managed fee-for-service (FFS) program.
 Enrolled PCMPs receive:

-- The usual FFS payments for medical services provided to ACC clients
+- The usual FFS payments for medical services provided to ACC members

-- A per-member-per-month (PMPM) for each enrolled client to support medical home services
+- A per-member-per-month (PMPM) for each enrolled member to support medical home services

-- Quarterly perfomance incentive payments based on regional success on key quality measures
+- Quarterly performance incentive payments based on regional success on key quality measures

 Who qualifies to be a PCMP?

-You must be an enrolled Medicaid provider who meets any of the criteria below:
+You must be an enrolled Health First Colorado provider who meets any of the criteria below:

 - An individual physician, advanced practice nurse or physician assistant with a focus on primary care, general practice, internal medicine, pediatrics, geriatrics, or obstetrics and gynecology, OR